PriviChat/comlink-serializer/README.md

 		const addresses = new Array<Address>();
 		// await is needed to fetch the addressses iterator
 		// for-await is needed because its an async iterator
-		// both user and addresses proxies
-		for await (const address of await order.user.addresses) {
+		// both user and addresses are proxies for await (const address of await order.user.addresses) {
 			addresses.push(address);
 		}